 This is Nebraska law: we are all obligated to contact the authorities if abuse or neglect is suspected.
 Call 911 or the Nebraska Department of Health and Human Services Child Abuse Hotline at 1-800-652-1999 if you are worried about a child.

 We take each incident very seriously and assist with comprehensive counseling services.
 Please pay attention to warning signs and contact us if help is needed.
-Contact Mary Beth Hanus, LMHP, Manager of the Office of Victim Outreach and Prevention, at 1-888-808-9055 or email@example.com.
+Contact Mary Beth Hanus, LMHP, Director of the Office of Victim Outreach and Prevention, at 1-888-808-9055 or email@example.com.

 Honoring our Responsibility